julianpoy/recipesage-docs/docs/tutorials/labels/filtering.md

 You can use labels to filter recipes when browsing or searching.

-To view all recipes within a single label, or within a combination of multiple labels, open the [My Recipes](https://recipesage.com/#/list/main) page.
+To view all recipes within a single label, or within a combination of multiple labels, open the [📱 My Recipes](https://recipesage.com/#/list/main) page.

 <img className="screenshot" src="/img/home-popover.png"></img>